marb61a/Course-Notes/Misc/SEO/Technical SEO.md

   - Internal linking is crucial from an SEO viewpoint to establish a good site architecture
   - Information Architecture is the design and organisation of content, pages and data into  a structure
-    - This structure will aid users and crawlers understanding of that system -
+    - This structure will aid users and crawlers understanding of that system
+  - The most relevant content should be within as few clicks as possible
+    - Typically Google will not click beyond 5 clicks
+    - The deeper pages are on a site the less important their pages are seen
+    - These pages are also less likely to be indexed
+  - Important of Information Architecture (IA)
+    - Indexing uses IA to improve crawlability and navigation
+    - IA will have an effect on SERP's, the better the IA the higher rankings are likely to be
+    - IA helps people to find required information and improve conversion processes and rates
+  - Good Information Architecture
+    - Navigation on a site should be simple for users and search engines
+    - Main navigation links to sub-categories which are the linked to pages
+    - Having good navigation and linking will improve discoverability and visibility of content
+    - Good IA is needed to limit click depth on a site
+    - The most important pages add to sitemap.xml should take less clicks to get to
+  - Information Architecture Components
+    - Main Category is usually a broad keyword which provides users and SERP's broad understanding of a topic
+      - Category pages are great for organising content
+    - Sub-categories are sub-topics that have more specific keywords
+      - They will explain page content more than more broad keywords -
+  -

 Vertical & Horizontal Linking